 Researchers invent a quieter airplane toilet

 Airplane toilets are loud.
 For some, they are downright terrifying.
-But chin up, frequent flyers, because a group of BYU physicists
+But chin up, frequent flyers, because a group of BYU physicists have figured out how to make them quieter.

 After two years of trial and error, three academic publications and thousands of flushes, the BYU researchers have invented a vacuum-assisted toilet that is about half as loud as the regular airplane commode.